 Bridge to Change seeks to upgrade our notions about time, identity, cause/effect, and what’s humanly possible.
 The writing offered here examines the roots of our problems, exposing underlying obstacles to change, so that we can make more effective use of the transformative powers put in our hands by a democratic political culture.
 Finally, Bridge to Change offers a concrete plan of action.

 Bridge to Change consists of several sections.
 Three novels, Merlin's Parole, The Bridge and Complexity use narrative to present a worldview, theory and analysis.
 Merlin's Parole recounts one individual's intellectual and experiential journey through the anti-war activism of the Sixties; the counter-cultural movement that found expression at Woodstock; and a kind of one-person demonstration walking across the United States.
 The Bridge continues the narrative through three more transcontinental walks, interspersed with cartoon-like dream sequences that explain the power of language and other cultural systems.
 Book III, Complexity, follows fictional characters in diverse situations who use insights from Complexity Theory and initiate a movement that leads to a phase transition.

 Handbook for a Phase Transition abstracts the ideas and presents them in their logical sequence.
 Improbable pulls together an understanding of ourselves grounded in science and history where we came from / what we have already shown we can do toward answering how the kind of profound change we need can be possible.

 In Some Stars, poems written for hundreds of actual individuals present facets of personality connected with the moment of birth.
 In Notes, short pieces focus on concepts found throughout the site.

-The final piece, Rethinking, turns again to Science and Scholarship — this time to outline a roadmap beyond this pathway’s end.
+The final piece, Rethinking, turns again to Science and Scholarship — this time to suggest an option at this pathway’s end.